 3. Task Lists

 Who doesn’t use task lists?
-Whether you have an app to track your to-do list or take an old-fashioned approach using a paper list in a notebook, most project managers will find themselves gravitating towards task lists at some point in a project.
+Whether you have an app to track your to-do list or prefer an old-fashioned approach using a paper list in a notebook, most project managers find themselves gravitating toward task lists at some point in a project.

-Because so many people use them (and if not at work, you can bet all your project stakeholders have used them to plan a holiday, a picnic or a child’s soccer tournament), they are really easy to understand and don’t take any explaining.
+Because so many people use them (and if not at work, you can bet all your project stakeholders have used them to plan a holiday, a picnic or a child’s soccer tournament), they are easy to understand and don’t require an explanation.

 You can use any software to prepare a task list, which gives you the flexibility to use something that your stakeholders already find easy to use.
 A spreadsheet works really well.

 List out all the project tasks – use your Gantt chart, if you have one, as a guide to what needs to go on the list.
-Add a column for who is doing the task, expected completion date and a column to mark the task’s status.
-‘Not started’, ‘In progress’ and ‘Complete’ are straightforward status updates to use, and you can also color code tasks using a Red/Amber/Green code if you want to include a visual representation of whether they are likely to complete on time, or the level of risk.
+Add a column for who is doing the task, the expected completion date and a column to mark the task’s status.
+‘Not started,’ ‘in progress’ and ‘complete’ are straightforward status updates to use, and you can also color-code tasks if you want to include a visual representation of whether they are likely to complete on time or the level of risk.